99designs/gqlgen/docs/content/getting-started.md

 ### Don't eagerly fetch the user

 This example is great, but in the real world fetching most objects is expensive.
-We dont want to load the User on the todo unless the user actually asked for it.
+We don't want to load the User on the todo unless the user actually asked for it.
 So lets replace the generated `Todo` model with something slightly more realistic.